tbridge/munki-in-a-box/README.md

 3) Alter Line 106 to reflect your choice of AutoPKG installs
 4) sudo ./munkiinabox.sh

+Future Features:

+1) Replace hard-coded AutoPKG download with current release version retrieval links
+2) Allow check of plain apachectl for purposes of using on a non-Server.app platform.
+3) Install Sean Kaiser's Monitoring Scripts with configuration variables passed through

 Questions?
 Comments?
 Suggestions?
 Jeers?
 Please email me at tom@technolutionary.com